New Animated show for the Sub-Saharan Africa region

 The winning 2 pitches will represent Africa in the global final of Animation du Monde at Annecy/MIFA 2018.

 The biggest challenge right now is funding.
 Animation production is a long and expensive process and requires many skilled hands on deck.
 At the moment , I'm self funding the show and can't afford to hire the right people to get the job done well.
-As a result, I've been forced to wear many hats in the production pipeline.
-This slows things down as I'm forced to do everything.
+I haven't given up.
+I've decided to wear many hats in the production pipeline.
+It's a slow process as I'm having to learn news skills on the job as I keep my eyes focused on the prize!